KarelKubat/puddle/README.md

 - [Examples](#examples)
 <!-- /toc -->

 The package `puddle` is an abstraction of a worker pool that may fit most many cases.
-At least, it fits mine and I don't have to remember how channes and waitgroups work.
+At least, it fits mine and I don't have to remember how channels and waitgroups work and what to wrap in a go-routine and what not.

 ## Pool creation